 What are your further plans?

 Very simple: make impact.
 If we deliver useful insights, brands can make sustainability more successful, for example by hitting the right chord in an advertising campaign.
 Or because they bring product innovations to the market that are picked up by consumers more quickly.
 And given market demand, we expect to grow rapidly.
 And growth goes hand in hand with making an impact.
 The more successful we are, the more impact we can make.

 A large-scale consumer survey in 7 European countries is planned for the autumn.
 Last year we did this survey only in the Netherlands, but we're getting more and more questions about the state of affairs in other countries.
 How far is the consumer?
 What can marketers learn from this?
 What are best practices?
 With the help of sponsors, we can make the research available free of charge to anyone in the food sector who wants to make it more sustainable.

 In addition, we can offer all kinds of regular market research that other agencies also do.
 Think of innovation research, communication research, etc. We can answer any ad hoc research question in the field of sustainability.
 Where we are different from other agencies, our drive for sustainability is an absolute specialization in that area.
 This gives us a lot of specialist knowledge about the sustainable consumer.

 Finally, we are building a research community.
-A group of consumers that we can regard as forerunners.
-By doing research among these forerunners, we know what works and what doesn't work.
-Moreover, they can keep us informed of what is going on'.
+A group of consumers that we can regard as front runners.
+By doing research among these front runners, we know what works and what doesn't work.
+Moreover, they can keep us informed of what is going on.